CALL NOW 214-329-0376

 Maximum Charges for Trafficking Marijuana

 If you’ve been arrested for trafficking large quantities of marijuana, your punishment is likely to be more severe than in other states.
-Texas is a state that is tough on crime and that applies to marijuana laws as well.
-For large amounts of marijuana or other justifying circumstances, you may be subject to the following maximum penalties in Texas:
+For large amounts of weed, you may be subject to the following maximum penalties in Texas:

 – Fines of up to $100,000

 No matter how severe your marijuana trafficking charges, you’re going to need a lawyer.
 Attempting to defend your freedom alone can lead to a regretfully long jail sentence.
-You need a lawyer who knows the intricacies of the Texas drug laws, and Phillip Linder is your man.
-Call him today for top-tier legal representation in Dallas, Texas.
+You need a lawyer who knows the intricacies of the Texas drug laws, which Mr. Linder can definitely accomplish.

-Cocaine is a serious and highly-addictive drug, and the penalties for selling it are severe.
+Cocaine is a highly-addictive drug, and the penalties for selling it are severe, both federally and in Texas.
 Cocaine is part of Penalty Group 1, a group that also includes methamphetamines and heroin.
-The main differentiating factor with cocaine trafficking is the amount of the drug that was distributed.

 Getting arrested for trafficking less than a gram of cocaine counts as a state jail felony.
 This means that you could end up serving 180 days to 2 years in a Texas state jail.
 Additionally, fines of up to $10,000 are common.